Ainscough has completed a challenging dockside lift at the Port of Blyth in Northumberland.

 “The lift itself might look straight-forward on the day, but it is only so because of that planning and the experience we bring to bear on such lifts.”

 Kevin Vyse, Port of Blyth’s Senior Operations Manager, added: “The lift from a Port of Blyth point of view went very well – it was carried out safely and professionally by the Ainscough team, which is something we’ve come to expect from them.
 They provide a consistently good service and we enjoy working with them.”

 Following this job, Ainscough have delivered other lifts at the port.

-Ainscough has appointed Charles Bithell as its Chief Financial Officer starting 2nd May.
+Ainscough has appointed Charles Bithell as its Chief Financial Officer.
 Charles has over 15 years experience in senior financial roles in both listed and private equity backed service businesses.

 Ainscough has also announced that Sales Director, Leigh Webb will leave the business to become Sales Director at plant hire company, Ardent Hire Solutions.
 All Ainscough Sales and Marketing operations will now be combined and headed by Derek Gow, Sales and Marketing Director.
 Derek has been responsible for Ainscough’s marketing operations for the last 2½ years in his role as Commercial Director.

 Commenting on the changes CEO, Janet Entwistle said “Charles brings a wealth of experience and I am delighted to welcome him to my Board.
 Leigh has built a strong sales team over the last 3½ years and we wish him success in the future.
 Bringing our Sales and Marketing activity together under Derek Gow will support our future development.
 Derek and Leigh have worked closely together over the last few years which will ensure a smooth transition for our customers”.